-- Best Activity for Kids: Chicago Sports Museum
+- Activity for Kids: Chicago Sports Museum

-- Best Food: Lou Malnati’s Pizzeria
+- Place to eat: Lou Malnati’s Pizzeria

-- Best Nightlife: House of Blues Chicago
+- Nightlife: House of Blues Chicago

-- Best All-Around Accommodation: The Whitehall Hotel
+- Place to stay: The Whitehall Hotel

-Best and Fun Things to do on the Magnificent Mile
+Things to Do on the Magnificent Mile

 1. Go Sky-High at the John Hancock Center